tirupatibg/azure-quickstart-templates/hazelcast-vm-cluster/README.md

 For hazelcast version upgrade, green hz cluster will be provisioned with upgraded hazelcast vesion, CEM green PODs will connects to new cluster and CEM traffic will be routed green PODS after successful deployment.

 There may be a data loss of non-persistent data between blue and green HZ clusters during switch.
 However, CEM has very limited use cases associated to non-persistent data.
-With short TTL and switching the entire tenant traffic to green cluster instantainously, affect data loss is mitigated.
+With short TTL and switching the entire tenant traffic to green cluster instantainously, the affect data loss is mitigated.

 HZ cluster will be provisioned in the same resource group where CEM PODs resides.